mw123/systems-puzzle/README.md

 At that point, the web application should be visible by going to `localhost:8080` in a web browser.

 Once you've corrected the bugs and have the basic features working, commit the functional codebase to a new repo following the instructions below.
+As you debug the system, you should keep track of your thought process and what steps you took to solve the puzzle.

 ## Instructions to submit your solution
 * Don't schedule your interview until you've worked on the puzzle